 Yet another one of the facts about Cuba, that I though was completely random, so I had to look into it for myself, to see what the fuss was about.
 It turns out that Fidel Castro, the pretty extreme leader back in the day… kind of hated America.

 This might be old news to most people, and of course I knew about the conflict between Cuba and the US, but I just didn’t know any details.
 So, this guy basically banned the import of foreign vehicles into Cuba in 1959.
 The result of this, is that now when you go to Cuba, you will see an abundance of American cars from the 50s.
 Which I think is pretty damn cool.

 4. President John F. Kennedy bought over 1,000 Cuban cigars just before signing the embargo against them

-Now this does seem like one of those facts about Cuba that is a little urban myth, but apparently it’s true.
-I just had to throw it in here because that is absolutely hilarious.
+Now this does seem like one of those facts about Cuba, that could be a little urban myth – but apparently it’s true.
+I just had to throw it in here because I think it is absolutely hilarious.
 Basically this guy – the prez of the U.S of A – snatched up a whole load of delicious cigars before making them illegal in America.
 I mean, how ironic is that?
 Someone was greedy!